albionlawrence/quantum_part_1/chapter1/Hamilton.md

 \frac{\del H}{\del q^I}\Big|_{q^{J \neq I}, p_J\ fixed} = p_J \frac{\del \dot{q}^J}{\del q^I} - \frac{\del L}{\del q^I} \Big|_{\dot{q}^I\ fixed} - \frac{\del \dot{q}^J}{\del q^I} \frac{\del L}{\del \dot{q}^J}
 ```

-where in the first term on the right hand side, we have used the fact that we are keepig all $P_J$ fixed in the partial derivative; the second two terms are the derivative of $L(q,\dot{q}(q,p))$ using the chain rule.
+where in the first term on the right hand side, we have used the fact that we are keeping all $P_J$ fixed in the partial derivative; the second two terms are the derivative of $L(q,\dot{q}(q,p))$ using the chain rule.
 Using {eq}`gm_deriv`, the first and last terms on the right hand side cancel.
-Finally, we can use the EUler-Lagrange equation for the middle term to set
+Finally, we can use the Euler-Lagrange equation for the middle term to set

 ```{math}
 :label: el_again